dincamihai/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To train the model, I used an the "Adam" optimizer with the default parameters.
 I've trained the network 10 epochs at a time while keeping the parameters from the previous 10 epochs training.
-The learning rate, batch size and keep_prob were varied between the trainings as described below.
+The learning rate, batch size and keep_prob were varied between the trainings.
+In total, it was trained 40 epochs starting with higher learning rate, 0.006, and ending with 0.001.
+The batch size was also varied from 64 to 512.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-In total, it was trained 40 epochs starting with higher learning rate, 0.006, and ending with 0.001.
-The batch size was also varied from 64 to 512.
+By using the architecture from the paper mentioned above I already had good results.
+I've spent more time in finding a good way of generating the fake data.
+The parameters for rotation and shift are quite important because I've noticed that is even possible to generate fake data that would lead the network to have better accuracy on the validation set than the training set.
+This means that the training set is too "hard" to predict compared to normal data which indicates that the applied filters parameters are too high. (eg: too much rotation)

+The learning rate is also important and needs to be reduced when the accuracy oscilates.

-In the end, the model predicted the training set with 0.994 accuracy and the validation set with 0.970 accuracy.
+Adding the dropout layers helped when the network produced very good accuracy on the training set but much lower accuracy on the validation set.

 My final model results were:
 * training set accuracy of 0.994